The Future of Energy

 Oil and natural gas will fuel the world economy for decades to come.

 In recent years, the oil and natural gas industry has positioned the U.S. to meet its current and future energy needs, making our country, economy and people more secure.
 Our industry is powering innovation and environmental and economic progress, and Devon is proud to be a part of it.
-With our vision to be the premier independent oil and natural gas company in North America, the work our employees do every day contributes to the local, national and global economies.
+With our vision to be a premier independent oil and natural gas exploration and production company, the work our employees do every day contributes to the local, national and global economies.
 We produce a valuable commodity that is fundamental to society, and we do it in a safe, environmentally responsible and ethical way, while striving to deliver strong returns to our shareholders.

 In a strong and growing economy, there’s a place for all forms of energy – carbon fuels, wind, solar, nuclear, biomass, hydro and others still to be developed.
-Today, we rely primarily on oil and natural gas to fuel the systems of our daily lives – transportation, heating and cooling, lighting, manufacturing, telecommunications and technology.
+Today, we rely primarily on oil and natural gas to fuel the systems of our daily lives – transportation, heating and cooling, lighting, manufacturing, telecommunications, technology and agricultural fertilizers.
 Many of the products we use every day are made from plastics and compounds derived from oil and natural gas, which also fuel the machinery required to manufacture these materials.

 Oil and natural gas are vital to our way of life.
 At Devon, we support a consistent, reliable regulatory framework for energy; society depends on sound measures that are both effective and economically viable to ensure there is adequate supply today and in future decades.